CLIP-RT: Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 We already have an intuitive and accessible interface for robot learning: natural language.
 In this work, we explore an approach for training robotic skills solely through natural language.
 It includes:

-Robotic data collection through natural language supervision
+A framework for robotic data collection based on natural language supervision

-A VLA model that learns visuomotor skills directly from natural language supervision
+VLA model that learns visuomotor skills directly from natural language supervision

 Data Collection